 Walter is buried at Wardsend Cemetery in section NP 346, but is not believed to have a headstone.
 A photograph shows a marker was erected, and highlights the very different appearance the cemetery had in the 1930s.

-All credit for story and photographs go to Anita Joy Glenn.
+All credit for story and photographs go to Anita Joy Glenn and her aunt Mildred Joan Johnson (nee Glenn).
 Walter is Anita’s uncle – his brother Ronnie is her father.
+Mildred, who was William and Ronnie’s sister, sent the photos to Anita in 1984.
+She died in 2008.
 Anita now resides in Melbourne, Australia.

 Profile written by Beth Keever